The OUEC investigates all allegations of discrimination per the following established University policies:

 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity receiving Federal financial assistance.”

-Title IX prohibits discrimination based on gender, which includes sexual harassment and sexual assault.
 Title IX prohibits sex discrimination in all university programs and activities, including, but not limited to; student services, academic programs, class assignment, grading, athletics, admissions, recreation, recruiting, financial aid, counseling and guidance, discipline, housing, and employment.

-The Title IX Coordinator, Mark Jannoni, is responsible for enforcing the Title IX Policy.
+Northeastern’s Title IX Coordinator, Mark Jannoni, is responsible for enforcing the Title IX Policy.
 Please direct all questions and concerns to:

 Assistant Vice President and Title IX Coordinator